 Test your app and its server environment to ensure that your product works well regardless of how many users are logged in (within reason, of course).
 Most quality Web hosts offer solutions that can scale up to handle additional traffic in real-time, so be sure to look into that when shopping around for a host.

-How should you test your app?
+How should you test your web application?

 Testing is an integral part of any web project build, and requires a systematic approach in order to cover maximum ground using the limited time and resources available to do so.
 Here’s are the steps involved in testing a typical Web app.